enspirit/monolens/README.md

 core.chain        - Applies a chain of lenses to an input value

-str.strip         - Remove leading and trailing spaces of an input string str.downcase      - Converts the input string to lowercase str.upcase        - Converts the input string to uppercase
+str.strip         - Remove leading and trailing spaces of an input string str.split         - Splits the input string as an array str.downcase      - Converts the input string to lowercase str.upcase        - Converts the input string to uppercase